zextserg/django-custom-api/README.md

     For adding **TimelineEventReaction** user should choose category from pre-defined **TimelineEventReactionCategory** and also add some text data for Reaction, Description and Emotion - also as text, but it's assumed that on client side it's a pickable choosing from pre-defined list of const smiles.
   - there is an API endpoint for Editing **UserTimelineEvent** It is assumed that on client side Editing **TimelineEvent** will be also with depending DropDownLists for changing **TimelineEventCategory** and **TimelineEventTemplate**.
-    For that purpose there is an endpoint `/api/get_tl_event_cats_with_templates` which for exact event_id respond with list of **Categories** where first category - it's a current choosen for this event (so it will appear as "choosen" in DroipDownList) and with list of **Templates** where first template - it's a current choosen for this event (so it will appear as "choosen" in DroipDownList)
+    For that purpose there is an endpoint `get_tl_event_cats_with_templates` which for exact event_id respond with list of **Categories** where first category - it's a current choosen for this event (so it will appear as "choosen" in DroipDownList) and with list of **Templates** where first template - it's a current choosen for this event (so it will appear as "choosen" in DroipDownList)
   - there is an API endpoint for Deleting **UserTimelineEvent**
   - also on **UserTimeline** will appear automatic **Events** like "Registration in App" or "Passed some Poll" with Category "App Achivements"